jesmith14/GenerativeAIEthicsPlaybook/README.md

-# GenerativeAIEthicsPlaybook
+# The Generative AI Ethics Playbook
-This is the color-coded pdf version of the Generative AI Ethics Playbook
+This is the color-coded pdf version of the Generative AI Ethics Playbook.
+The ACM formatted version of this playbook can also be found at [TODO: ADD LINK]